once and you should see the words "ROBOFORTH OK" displayed.

 CPU.
 Every card has a board address which is a multiple of 10

-every card.
+hex.
 The address of any device is NX where N is the board

 address and X is the address of the device within the card.